deepsense-ai/seahorse/docs/classes/estimator.md

 ---
 ## Introduction

-Estimator is a generalization of machine learning algorithm.
+Estimator is a generalization of a machine learning algorithm.
 It consumes a [DataFrame](../classes/dataframe.html) and produces a [Transformer](../operations/transform.html).